rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  a global *unit of account*, and the clearest signal possible for price discovery.
-It is a delightful side effect that Bitcoin is *also* a superior
+It is a delightful
+ (and arguably necessary) side effect that Bitcoin is *also* a superior
  *store of value*.

-In fact, Bitcoin's early adoption is being driven as a *store of value*.